eFinder

 “The Department of Migrant Workers was asked to brace for the possible rescue and evacuation of Filipinos in the Middle East.
 About 2.4 million Filipinos live and work in the Middle East, including about 31,000 in Israel and 800 in Iran.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to confirm the number of Filipinos in the Middle East or specific country breakdowns.
+No sources were found to confirm or refute the number of Filipinos in the Middle East.

 “The government has also started to provide 5,000 pesos each to large numbers of motorcycle taxi drivers and other public transport workers nationwide to help them cope with soaring fuel prices.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to verify the government's financial assistance to transport workers.
+No sources were found to confirm the government's financial assistance to transport workers.

 “The Philippines, which has some of the region’s highest energy costs, is heavily dependent on imported fuel to keep its power plants running.”